LoyolaChicagoBooks/unoapi/source/15-modern-cpp/modern-cpp.rst

 - **`std::future`** and **`std::promise`**: Introduced in C++11, these classes are used for asynchronous programming.
 They provide mechanisms to access the result of asynchronous operations.

 Understanding and effectively using these template classes can significantly enhance the efficiency, reliability, and readability of your C++ code.
 Each of these classes serves a particular purpose and can be chosen based on the specific requirements of your program.

+In the remaining, we show minimium viable examples of these, while focusing on the most commonly used (5) methods.

 ``std::array``
 """"""""""""""""